The Average Credit Limit On a First Credit Card

 Credit history is one of the factors credit card issuers use to decide an applicant's credit limit.
 A person with a history of managing credit well will have a better chance of getting approved for bigger credit limit.
 However, because you're a brand new credit card user, you don't have a history of using credit cards responsibly.
 Your credit card issuer doesn’t know how much credit you can handle and so they’ll usually start you off with a small limit.
 If it turns out you're not quite ready for credit, you'll only cost the credit card company a few hundred dollars rather than thousands.

 Your first credit limit may be as low as $100 if your first credit card is a retail store credit card.
-You might be approved for a slightly larger credit limit of $300 or $500 if your first credit card is a major Visa or MasterCard.
-It’s unlikely that your first credit limit will be greater than $1,500 unless you already have an established credit history, for example, if you have a mortgage or car loan on your credit report already or if you've been an authorized user on a credit card with a positive history.
+You might be approved for a slightly larger credit limit of $300 or $500 if your first credit card is a Visa or MasterCard issued by a bank or credit card company.
+It’s unlikely that your first credit limit will be greater than $1,500 unless you already have a credit history.
+For example, if you have a mortgage or car loan on your credit report.

 The Average Credit Card Limit

-Without previous credit card experience, you may not know it's possible to have a higher credit limit than what you're starting with.
+Without previous credit card experience, you may not know it's possible to have a higher credit limit than what you were initially issued.
 The average credit limit can give you an idea of what you can look forward to if you manage your credit well.

 Some high net worth credit individuals with excellent credit can have six-figure credit limits or credit cards with no preset spending limits at all.
 These individuals have higher credit limits because of their excellent credit history and ability to repay high balances.